guardtime/logksi/README.md

 [https://guardtime.com/blockchain-developers](https://guardtime.com/blockchain-developers)

-The first argument of the tool is the KSI command followed by the KSI service configuration parameters and options.
-An example of adding a signature to a log signature file:
+The first argument of the tool is the logksi command followed by the KSI service configuration parameters and options.
+An example of how to add missing KSI signatures to a log signature file:

 ```
-  logksi sign [ksioptions] [logsignaturefiles]
+  logksi sign logfile [ksioptions]
 ```

 See `man logksi` for detailed usage instructions or read documentation formatted